chmitch/mdwguide/src/lab_1/newrev/readme.md

 is for their data warehouse (OLAP).
 You will need to setup both environments as our starting point in the migration.

     1. Download both WWI databases (Enterprise Edition) from https://github.com/Microsoft/sql-server-samples/releases/tag/wide-world-importers-v1.0.
 The file names are WideWorldImporters-Full.bak and WideWorldImportersDW-Full.bak.
-These two files are teh OLTP and OLAP databases respectively.
+These two files are the OLTP and OLAP databases respectively.
     2. Install and Configuration instrutions for the OLTP database  https://docs.microsoft.com/en-us/sql/samples/wide-world-importers-oltp-install-configure?view=sql-server-ver15
         a.
 Restore database on a Azure Virtual Machine running SQL Server 2017 https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-server-provision#1-configure-basic-settings
     3. Install and Configuration instrutions for the OLAP database https://docs.microsoft.com/en-us/sql/samples/wide-world-importers-dw-install-configure?view=sql-server-ver15